dgerabagi/aiascent-dev/prompt.md

                     <MissionSectionBlock
                         title="Stages 1 & 2: The Annotator and The Toolmaker"
                         tldr="The pathway begins by developing critical analysis (The Cognitive Annotator) and then shifts to active creation (The Adaptive Toolmaker), fostering agency and practical problem-solving." content="The journey starts not with coding, but with critical analysis.
 As a **Cognitive Annotator**, you learn to deconstruct problems and rigorously review AI output for correctness and security.
-You learn to be skeptical.
+The goal is to dismantle the flawed model of AI infallibility.
+Activities focus on decomposing problems into precise prompts and critically reviewing AI-generated code for correctness, security, and style.
+You learn to be skeptical of the AI, identifying bugs and vulnerabilities.
+The AI acts as a 'Scaffolded Solution Space,' providing examples for deconstruction and analysis.

 Next, as an **Adaptive Toolmaker**, you shift from consumer to creator.
-You solve real-world problems by building 'on-the-fly' scripts and automations, using AI as an adaptive component library to assemble your solutions." images={[
+The goal is to solve authentic, contextual problems by building simple tools.
+Activities include identifying workflow inefficiencies and building 'on-the-fly' scripts, automations, and API integrations.
+This fosters agency and develops skills in abstraction and systems thinking.
+The AI acts as an 'Adaptive Component Library,' providing functions and snippets for the learner to assemble into a cohesive solution.
+This stage is about moving from analysis to action, from identifying problems to building the tools that solve them."
+                        images={[
                             'v2v-stages-1-and-2-p1-img-1.webp',
                             'v2v-stages-1-and-2-p1-img-2.webp',